 Adaptation: it is already known that certain consequences related to climate change will become irreversible.
 Therefore, pillar 2 deals with the question of how these future threats could be addressed and how potential future damages can be limited or even avoided.
-Liechtenstein's Climate Change Adaptation strategy is currently in preparation (OE 2018).
+Liechtenstein's Climate Change Adaptation strategy is published and available in German language only (OE 2018a).